Collision induced coherence in plasma and Branching Ratio in multilevel system: Discussion

 \section{Discussion}

 So far we discussed the suppression of spontaneous decay on the visible transition.
-This suppression is due to the two-photon coherence induced by the interference of collisional processes along two overlapping optical transitions $|a\ket-|c\ket$ and $|b-|c\ket$.
+This suppression is due to the two-photon coherence induced by the interference of collision processes along two overlapping optical transitions $|a\ket-|c\ket$ and $|b\ket-|c\ket$.
 In order to quantify the degree of the suppression we introduced the branching ratio as the ratio of total spectral-line intensities for the two transitions.
 Here, one transition is the visible transition (actually, simultaneously two transitions) of interest and the other transition is the reference ultraviolet transition.
 This branching ratio calculated for the case of maximal two-photon coherence, see Eq. (\ref{Ratio6}), is compared to the branching ratio evaluated for the case of no coherence, see Eq. (\ref{Ratio7}).
-The degree of the coherence-induced suppression can be deduced as the ratio of these two branching ratios, i.e. \be R=\gamma_{UV}\left(\frac{4}{r_e}+\frac{1}{r_{vis}}\right)\ee
+The degree of the coherence-induced suppression can be deduced as the ratio of these two branching ratios.

-The formula is valid as long as inequality (\ref{rrgg}) holds.
-The faster the collision rates the stronger the interference of the optical channels and the larger the degree of the suppression.
-Physically, the suppression of the spontaneous decay on the visible transition is associated with putting most atoms in the non-emitting dark state, while only a small fraction of the atoms left in the bright state participates in the emission, as comparison of populations given by formulas (35) and (36) illustrates.